 - Stomach cancer.
-People who eat high-fiber foods, such as oats and oat bran, seem to have a lower risk of stomach cancer.
+Eating high-fiber foods, such as oats and oat bran, seems to lower the risk of stomach cancer.

 Possibly ineffective for...

 - Colon cancer, rectal cancer.
-People who eat oat bran or oats don't seem to have a lower risk of colon cancer.
-Also, eating oat bran fiber isn't linked with a lower risk of colon tumor recurrence.
+Regularly eating oat bran or oats doesn't seem to lower the risk of colon or rectal cancer.

 - High blood pressure.
-Eating oats as oatmeal or oat cereal doesn't reduce blood pressure in men with slightly high blood pressure.
+Eating oats as oatmeal or oat cereal doesn't seem to reduce blood pressure.